-10 Things You Didn’t Know About Your Cat’s Nose
+Cat Nose Facts: 10 Things You Didn’t Know About Your Cat’s Sense Of Smell

-- The nose is the most important sense organ.
+- A cat’s nose is their most important sense organ.
 Cats have 200 million scent receptors!
 Most dog breeds don’t have even close to that number.
 Your cat’s sense of smell can: